Feliciahja/BBC-MicroBits/README.md

 To collect and persist the data from the micro:bits, open and run the dataToDb.py script in a separate terminal.

-On UNIX systems run command:
+On UNIX systems, run command:
 ``` sh
 python dataToDb.py
 ```
-On Windows run command:
+On Windows, run command:
 ``` sh
 py dataToDb.py
 ```